-Students can join the current VN class on a space-available basis by readmission, transfer within, transfer from ADN to VN, or transfer from outside.
+Students can join the current VN class on a space-available basis by readmission, transfer within, transfer from ADN, or transfer from outside the Victoria College system.
 However, students can only be admitted into the VN Program twice.
 Preference will be given as follows:

-1. READMISSION OF PREVIOUSLY ENROLLED VICTORIA COLLEGE VN STUDENTS Students' coursework and clinical performance will be evaluated by the VN program chair, and an individual course schedule will be developed.
-Readmission students will be selected based on skills assessment, GPA, and any special circumstances involved in a students' withdrawal/ dismissal from the program.
-Students who are unsuccessful in the program and/or desire to reenter the program must repeat all nursing courses for that semester.
+- 1. READMISSION OF PREVIOUSLY ENROLLED VICTORIA COLLEGE VN STUDENTS Students' coursework and clinical performance will be evaluated by the VN program chair.
+Readmission students will be selected based on theoretical assessment and skills assessment, GPA, and any special circumstances involved in a students' withdrawal/dismissal from the program.
+Students who are unsuccessful in the program and/or desire to reenter the program must repeat all concurrent nursing courses for that semester.
+This includes successful course work which student received a grade of C or higher.
 Grade waivers will not be granted.
-Readmission must occur within three years of a prior admission.

-2. TRANSFER WITHIN VICTORIA COLLEGE SYSTEM
+Readmission must occur within three years of a prior admission. - 2.
+TRANSFER WITHIN VICTORIA COLLEGE SYSTEM

-The student may seek transfer within the Victoria College Vocational Nursing system at the end of any semester of study by contacting the coordinator of each program involved one month prior to the end of the semester.
+The student may seek transfer within the Victoria College Vocational Nursing system at the end of any semester by submitting a written request to the coordinator of each program involved one month prior to the end of the semester.
 Transfer students will be selected based on skills assessment and GPA.